julzaza/wildwitchherbs/_posts/2026-03-28-anxiety-herbal-tea-blend-recipe.md

   - herbal blends for anxiety
   - natural anxiety remedy

-excerpt: "A simple anxiety tea recipe using calming herbs like lemon balm and chamomile.
+excerpt: "An anxiety core formula tea recipe using calming herbs like lemon balm and chamomile.
 A grounded, effective way to ease tension and support the nervous system."

 description: "Learn a simple anxiety tea recipe that actually works.
 This herbal blend uses calming plants like lemon balm and chamomile to reduce stress, ease tension, and support the nervous system."